-CURRICULUM GUIDELINES
+EFFECTIVE: SEPTEMBER 2004 CURRICULUM GUIDELINES

-A: Division: Science and Technology Date: November 16, 2000 В: Department/ Program Area: Sport Science New Course Revision X If Revision, Section(s) Revised: C Date Last Revised: December 6, 1994 C: SPSC 2 05 D: Leisu re and Sport in Canadian Society E: 3 Subject & Cou ırse No. Descriptive Title Semester Credits F: Calendar Description: This course will examine the evolution and the development of the Canadian sports and leisure delivery system.
-The course will identify the pressures and forces which have led to the structural development of amateur sport and leisure organizations at the local, provincial and national levels.
-G: ontact Hours to Types of H: Course Prerequisites: Instruction/Lear Instruction/Learning Settings SPSC 105 Primary Methods of Instructional Delivery and/or Learning Settings: L Course Corequisites: Lecture NIL Number of Cont for each descrip tact Hours: (per week / semester ttor) J. Course for which this Course is a Prerequisite: 4 NIL Number of Weeks per Semester: K. Maximum Class Size: 35 L: PLEASE INDICATE: Non-Credit College Credit Non-Transfer X College Cre College Credit Transfer: Requested Granted SEE BC TRANS EE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bccat.bc.ca) U.B.C.
-HKIN 2 S.F.U.
-KIN (3)) U.Vic.
-PE 200 Level (1.5)
+A. Division: Education Effective Date: September 2004 В. Department / Program Area: Science and Technology Sport Science Re evision X New Course 11081411111141 Sport science Revision, Section(s) С, Н evised: ate of Previous Revision n· November 16, 20 በበ ate of Current Revision September 2004 UU C: SPSC 2205 D: Leisure and Snort in Canadian Society E: 3 SFSC 2205 D. Leisure and Sport in Canadian Society Subject & Cou itle Sei mester Credits F: Calendar Descri iption: This course will examine the evolution and the development of the Canadian sports and leisure delivery system.
+The course will identify the pressures and forces which have led to the structural development of amateur sport and leisure organizations at the local, provincial and national levels. and leisure orga inizations at the local, provincial and natioi iai ieveis.
+G: Allocation of Co ontest Hours to Type of Instruction H: Course Prerequisites G. Allocation of Contact Hours to Type of Instruction / Learning Settings 11.
+Course recequisites.
+Divers Make In Classes diversity of the Classes of the Company of SPSC 1105 Learning Setting ds of Instructional Delivery and/or gs: I: Course Corequisites: Lecture Lecture none Number of Contact Hours: (per week / semester for each descriptor) J: Course for which this s Cour se is a Prerequisite - Course for which any Course is a Protequisite 4 Number of Weeks per Semester: none K: Maximum Class Size: 15 35 L: PLEASE INDI PLEASE INDICATE: Non-Credit College Credit Non-Transfer Non-Credi X College Credit Transfer: SEE BC TRANSFER GUIDE FOR TRANSFER DETAILS (www.bccat.bc.ca)

-M: Course Objectives/Learning Outcomes
+M: Course Objectives / Learning Outcomes

-On Completion of this course, the student will:
+On completion of this course, the student will:

-- 1. Describe Canada's sport and leisure heritage - 2.
-Describe the role of sport and leisure in Canadian society - 3.
-Describe the Canadian amateur sport and leisure delivery system - 4.
+- 1. Describe Canada's sport and leisure heritage. - 2.
+Describe the role of sport and leisure in Canadian society. - 3.
+Describe the Canadian amateur sport and leisure delivery system. - 4.
 Describe issues and trends in sport and leisure in Canada.

-N: Course Content
+N: Course Content: